 This is particularly true if your stock is in the Technology sector, as these high-growth stocks historically underperform during periods of increasing inflation.
 Growth stocks trade higher due to increased earnings in the future and the value of those earnings will be reduced as inflation lowers their value.

-Lastly, and most important, is having a system to stay on top of the market’s action.
+Lastly and most importantly, is having a system to stay on top of the market’s action.
 While today’s spike in inflation was alarming to investors, economists are citing the easy comparison to lower prices during the pandemic as a reason for the sharp rise.

 Subscribers to my MEM Edge Report have been provided a list of suggested holdings in these areas which you can access by using this link here.